Recipes Using Bean Flour

-Here are a couple soups that I make using the bean flour as the thickener.
-They had originally called for flour as the thickener, but the bean flour is easily substituted and provides a healthier alternative.
+Today we are exploring a few dishes you can make and use homemade bean flour as the thickener.
+(You can read all about making homemade bean flour here, how to do it and why you might want to!)
+They had originally called for flour as the thickener, but the bean flour is easily substituted and provides a healthier alternative. (and gluten free!)
 The bean flour that is used as a thickener is from white type beans (great northern or lima beans).
 There is no bean taste to adding in these as thickeners and it is never lumpy, but rather very smooth.
-These recipes were both made in the crockpot, but probably could be made on the stove top.
+These recipes are both made in the crockpot, but probably could be made on the stove top.
 I just generally like putting everything together first thing in the morning and then forgetting about it until supper time.

 Crockpot Chicken Rice Soup

 - 3 T. diced onion

 - 2 c. cooked, diced chicken (or turkey)